kylejericson/Jamf-Enrollment-URL-Generator/README.md

   title="Optional title"
   style="display: inline-block; margin: 0 auto; max-width: 300px">
   <br>
-14. At the end of the app if will copy the url to your macOS clipboard.   <br>
+12. At the end of the app it will copy the url to your macOS clipboard.   <br>
-15. Done   <br>
+13. Done   <br>